cecilsmith/jetson-rhem-workshop/README.md

 # Flight Control Server Installation

-Go into the ./jetson-rhem-workshop directory that you cloned and run the
+* Go into the ./jetson-rhem-workshop directory that you cloned
+* Run sudo ./1_configure-firewall-and-registry.sh
+* Run sudo ./2_rhem-server-build-commands.sh

+Once these scripts are complete, you should be able to open the Flight Control web UI at https://<laptop hostname>.
+The login credentials are admin/admin unless you changed them in the 2_rhem-server-build-commands.sh script.

+# Post Installation Steps

+With Flight Control now installed, you can generate the config.yaml file that you'll need to place on your managed devices to allow them to enroll to the server:

+* flightctl login https://<laptop hostname>:3443 --insecure-skip-tls-verify --web
+* flightctl certificate request --signer=enrollment --expiration=365d --output=embedded > config.yaml

+Save this config.yaml file for use later!